Despite being author of one of the wisest books ever written in the human history, very little is known about Lao Tzu.

 It’s said that he worked as keeper of an imperial archive that gave him access to books that were hardly available elsewhere in his time.

 Folklore has it that Lao Tzu was born not a baby, but a 62 year-old man with beard and long earlobes.
 He was conceived when his mother gazed upon a falling star and the gestation took unusually long.

 Although Lao Tzu is one of the greatest thinkers in the Chinese history, he had not set his thoughts down in writing until he was requested to do so by the warden of the western border gate of the kingdom.

-He was on his way to retreat from the turbulent, at the western border gate of the kingdom the warden recognized him and persuaded him to write a book for posterity.
-He agreed, and the product was the 81 verses that made up Tao-Te Ching, the foremost Taoist scripture.
+He was on his way to retreat from the turbulent state when the warden recognized him and persuaded him to write a book for posterity.
+He agreed, and this was how the 81 verses known later as Tao Te Ching came into being.